ynsta/steamcontroller/README.md

  3. run `sc-xbox.py stop` to stop the driver

 Other test tools are installed:
+ - `sc-desktop.py` : A desktop mode great for kodi navigation.
  - `sc-dump.py` : Dump raw message from the controller.
  - `sc-gyro-plot.py` : Plot curves from gyro data (require pyqtgraph and pyside installed).
  - `sc-test-cmsg.py` : Permit to send control message to the contoller.
 For example `echo 8f07005e 015e01f4 01000000 | sc-test-cmsg.py` will make the controller beep.